| CHAPTER H8 THE AGE OF AQUINAS (1300 - 2nd COMING) |

 French/Babylonian pope who just wanted to get out of a political jam caused by

-works of another saint, Augustine, had long been part of theological
+the ancient works of another saint, Augustine, had long been part of

-curriculums, and since Thomas Aquinas had been sainted for making the
+theological curriculums, and since Thomas Aquinas had been sainted for

-Greek philosophy that Augustine used so discretely an openly official part of
+making the Greek philosophy that Augustine used so discretely an openly

-Christianity, Pope Urban made the study of Greek philosophy mandatory for a
+official part of Christianity, Pope Urban made the study of Greek philosophy

-degree in liberal arts from all schools in Western civilization.
+mandatory for a degree in liberal arts from all schools in Western

 And